AryanAb/MazeGenerator/README.md

 ### Student Hobby Project

 Please note that this is simply a student hobby project.
-There might be, and certainly are, areas of improvements.
+There might be, and certainly are, areas of improvement.
 All feedbacks are much appreciated.

-### Futre
+### Future

-Here are my plans for the future of this projects:
+Here are my plans for the future of this project:

 * Adding more algorithms
-* Optimizing current algorithms further more
+* Optimizing current algorithms furthermore
 * Creating a package of this project and adding it to PyPI